 At some point during your university stay in Bristol, we thoroughly recommend boarding a boat and setting sail up the rivers of Bristol.

 The Matthew, which docks up in the Bristol harbour, is a replica of the original Matthew that John Cabot sailed to Newfoundland in 1497.
-Take a look at the various group trips they have on offer, from fish and chips trips to trips that sail out under the suspension trip.
+Take a look at the various group trips they have on offer, from fish and chips trips to trips that sail out under the suspension bridge.
 A great way to spend an afternoon.

 All the large blockbusters and occasionally a smaller indie flick can be seen for just £7.75 at Showcase with their student ticket.

-Plus if you register for an Insider card you can pay just £6.50 admission all day Monday and Tuesday and after 7pm on a Sunday.
+Plus if you register for an Insider card you can pay just £6.50 for admission all day Monday and Tuesday and after 7pm on a Sunday.

 Located on Union St, although not quite as nice as the Showcase, you can save a few more pounds with a student ticket at Odeon which costs just £5.10.